 What Paint to Use on a Dresser

 If you’re looking to give your dresser a fresh new look, then you’ll need to know what paint to use on a dresser.
 Luckily, there are lots of options out there that, when used correctly and with care, can produce stunning results.
-In this blog post, we’ll explore the best paints for painting a dresser and what kind of look you can expect to get with each one.

-What Kind of Paint to Use on Wood Dresser
+What Paint to Use on Wood Dresser

-• Are you after a sleek modern look?
+• Are you after a sleek, modern look?

 • Shabby chic?